-Although the results of Experiment 1 suggest that task relevance modulates adaptation, they are 493 far from conclusive in this regard.
-Not only was there no imposed rotation for the Ignore group, just a 494 change in the task-relevant color in the Training block, this group also did not have to aim away from the 495 target (as in the Compensate group).
-To provide a more direct assessment of the contribution of task-496 irrelevant information, we conducted a second experiment, using a design in which there were two targets 497 positioned approximately 90° apart, and two associated cursors, one rotated 45° in the clockwise direction 498 from the hand direction and the other rotated 45° in the counterclockwise direction (Figure 4A).
-One 499 target/cursor was designated task-relevant, and the other was designated a distractor (i.e., task-irrelevant).
-500 Regardless of which was task-relevant, the movement required to hit the target was directed around the 501 midpoint of the two targets, resulting in each cursor landing near its associated target.
-We measured the 502 aftereffects around each target location to determine the degree of adaptation.
+Although the results of Experiment 1 suggest that task relevance modulates adaptation, they are far from conclusive in this regard.
+Not only was there no imposed rotation for the ignore group, just a change in the task-relevant color in the training block, this group also did not have to aim away from the target (as in the compensate group).
+To provide a more direct assessment of the contribution of taskirrelevant information, we conducted a second experiment, using a design in which there were two targets positioned approximately 90° apart, and two associated cursors, one rotated 45° in the clockwise direction from the hand direction and the other rotated 45° in the counterclockwise direction (Figure 4A).
+One target/cursor was designated task relevant, and the other was designated a distractor (i.e., task-irrelevant).
+Regardless of which was task relevant, the movement required to hit the target was directed around the midpoint of the two targets, resulting in each cursor landing near its associated target.
+We measured the aftereffects around each target location to determine the degree of adaptation.
 We hypothesized that the task-relevant target may form the locus of generalization for implicit adaptation.
 Therefore, whether there is also an aftereffect around the distractor target was of primary interest.

-To verify that participants were following the instructions, we jittered the exact position of the 506 targets (see Methods) and calculated the trial-by-trial hand angle relative to each target (Figure 4D).
-507 Using these time series, we then performed a multiple regression using the positions of the relevant and 508 distractor targets on each trial to predict the hand angle.
-This analysis produced a beta weight for each 509 target, quantifying how much the participant's behavior reflected the tracking of each target (Figure 4E).
-510 We saw that greater weight was given to the task-relevant target in 15 of the 16 participants.
-The other 511 participant appeared to not follow directions (beta weights were -0.14 and 0.09 for the relevant and 512 distractor targets), and this person's data were excluded from the remaining analyses.
-513

-The mean beta weight for the task-relevant target was 0.76 [0.67, 0.84] and for the distractor target was 0.20 [0.09, 0.32].
-These values were significantly different from one another ($t{(28)} = 8.149$, p =7.16e-9, d = 2.975).
-Interestingly, the beta weight for the task distractor target was significantly greater than zero ($t{(14)} = 3.675$, p = 0.002, d = 0.949).
-Thus, while the participants followed the instruction to track the relevant target, the results indicate that the participants were not able to completely ignore the distractor target.
+To verify that participants were following the instructions, we jittered the exact position of the targets (see Methods section) and calculated the trial-by-trial hand angle relative to each target (Figure 4D).
+Using these time series, we then performed a multiple regression using the positions of the relevant and distractor targets on each trial to predict the hand angle.
+This analysis produced a beta weight for each target, quantifying how much the participant's behavior reflected the tracking of each target (Figure 4E).
+We saw that greater weight was given to the task-relevant target in 15 of the 16 participants.
+The other participant appeared to not follow directions (beta weights were -0.14 and 0.09 for the relevant and distractor targets), and this person's data were excluded from the remaining analyses.
+The mean beta weight for the task-relevant target was 0.76 [0.67, 0.84], and for the distractor target, it was 0.20 [0.09, 0.32].
+These values were significantly different from one another, t(28) = 8.149, p = 7.16e-9, d = 2.975.
+Interestingly, the beta weight for the task distractor target was significantly greater than zero, t(14) = 3.675, p = .002, d = 0.949.
+Thus, although the participants followed the instruction to track the relevant target, the results indicate that the participants were not able to completely ignore the distractor target.
 One possibility is that the distractor target may have served as an additional visual reference for aiming.